Hi there! I'm Naomi,

 (End User License Agreement) The most common license covers most commercial font usage.

-You can install the font into your fonts folder on your computer, and use it in any of your favourite applications that contain a font menu such as Adobe Illustrator and Photoshop.
+You can add the font to your computer’s font folder, and use it in any of your favourite applications that contain a font menu such as Adobe Illustrator and Photoshop.

 You can also create and print documents, as well as make static images (JPEG, TIFF, PNG), graphical designs (logos, or signs), and also on products (shirts, hats, mugs).

-This is usually for side projects you do for fun, for personal use, but you can not create a product to sell with it.
+Personal licensing is for fun side projects or personal use, but you can not create a product to sell with it.

 You cannot create a logo to sell to a client with only Personal Licensing.